 Patient input indicated that ponatinib may help patients who have lost response to prior therapies and need time to locate a suitable bone marrow donor.
-Patients expect ponatinib to result in fewer hospital visits and although ponatinib has severe cardiovascular effects, felt that this could be monitored through a cardio oncology program.
+Patients expect ponatinib to result in fewer hospital visits.
+Although ponatinib has severe cardiovascular effects, patients felt that these effects could be monitored through a cardio oncology program.